 5.1.
-Recoverability of receivables from Group undertakings <>
+Recoverability of receivables from group undertakings <>

+(the "Group").

-Кеу audit matterYorkshire Water Services Finance Limited is part of the Kelda Holdings Limited Group descr iption (the "Group").
-Receivables from Group undertakings are stated in the balance sheet at £991m (2021: £940m).
-There is judgement involved in determining the recoverability of these receivables from Group undertakings based on the financial position and future prospects of the entities which Yorkshire Water Services Finance Limited has loaned amounts to.
+Receivables from group undertakings are stated in the balance sheet at £1,095m (2022: £991m).
+There is judgement involved in determining the recoverability of these investments and receivables from group undertakings based on the financial position and future prospects of the entities which Yorkshire Water Services Finance Ltd holds investments in or has loaned amounts to.
 The assessment of recoverability takes into consideration a range of factors such as the trading performance of the Group, the ability of the Group to secure financing and the Group's ability to respond to changing demands of the regulated market.
-For further details of the amounts receivable from group companies please see note 9 of the Financial Statements and note 1 for the accounting policies in relation to intercompany loans.
-How the scope of ourWe challenged the directors' judgements regarding the appropriateness of the to the carrying value through understanding the forecast trading performance of the Group key a udit matter in order to assess the ability of the Group undertakings to repay the receivable amounts.
+For further details of the amounts receivable from group companies please see note 9 of the Financial Statements and note 1 for the accounting policies in relation to intercompany loans. ourWe challenged the directors' judgements regarding the appropriateness of the hecarrying value through understanding the forecast trading performance of the Group in order to assess the ability of the group undertakings to repay the receivable amounts.
 This included an assessment of the valuation of the infrastructure assets held by Yorkshire Water Services which ultimately support the future trading performance and cash flow of the Group.
-We assessed management's assessment of the recoverability of receivables from group undertakings by assessing the underlying net asset position of the counterparty and the availability and liquidity of those assets.
-We have then re- performed the analysis to consider any debtors that may prima facie appear to be impaired.
-We also assessed the historical accuracy of the Group's forecasts by comparing the actual results of previous periods to original forecasts. Кеу о bservations Based on the work performed we concluded that receivables from Group undertakings were appropriately stated.
+We assessed management's assessment of the recoverability of investments and receivables from group undertakings by assessing the underlying net asset position of the counterparty and the availability and liquidity of those assets.
+We have then re-performed the analysis to consider any debtors that may prima facie appear to be impaired.
+Based on the work performed we concluded that receivables from group undertakings were appropriately stated.